practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 #### This program is not bullet proof

 It checks for a minimum number of 8 password characters, but usually not for an upper limit, except in its **Ada** variant (Ada is a language which is incentivizing to do things like this: https://alire.ada.dev/).
 Theoretically, a user could exhaust the generated random bitstream when asking for a super-long password.
-I've not tested this so far:
+I've not tested this so far.
+See from source code above at chapter: [User dialog](#user-dialog)

-(TBD: rest of the Python program)

 ## Motivation and orientation